Log into your Audience Finder account.

 Things to note:

 - The dashboard only contains audience data from ‘matured’ (the run has ended) performances.
-This means that there is a delay between when an event happens and when the audience data is updated into your analytics.
-The length of this delay is set individually to your organisation's system when you sign up, please contact us if you want to check what this is for your extractions.
+That may mean there is a delay between an event taking place, and the audience data being uploaded into your Audience Finder dashboard.
+The length of this delay is set individually to your organisation's system when you sign up; please contact us if you want to check what this is for your extractions.

 For organisations using surveys: